SoftwareAG/c8y-releasenotes/content/release-10-18-0/devices-10-18-0.md

 <tr>
 <td>LWM2M</td>
-<td>When reading an entire LWM2M object, which contains multiple object instances, in a simple read, observer or send operation, the LWM2M agent processed and stored only one of the resources of these object instances.
+<td>When reading an entire LWM2M object which contains multiple object instances, in a simple read observer or send operation, the LWM2M agent processed and stored only one of the resources of these object instances.
 This is now resolved and the LWM2M agent processes and stores all resource data from multiple object instances correctly.</td>
 <td>DM-2426</td>
 <td>10.18.0.155</td>
 <td>Core</td>